Warming up recurrent neural networks to maximise reachable multistability greatly improves learning: Benchmarks

-\paragraph{Permuted sequential MNIST.} In this benchmark, the network is presented with the MNIST images, where pixels are presented to the network one by one as a sequence of length $T = 28 \times 28 = 784$.
+In this benchmark, the network is presented with the MNIST images, where pixels are presented to the network one by one as a sequence of length $T = 28 \times 28 = 784$.
 It differs from the regular sequential MNIST in that pixels are shuffled in a random order.
-Note that all images are shuffled according to the same random order.
-The network is tasked at outputting a probability for each possible digit that could be represented in the initial image.
+Note that all images are shuffled according to the same random order.\footnote{ The permutation is given by: \texttt{np.random.seed(42); np.random.permutation(28*28);} (NumPy 1.23.2).} The network is tasked at outputting a probability for each possible digit that could be represented in the initial image.
 This benchmark is known to be a more complex challenge than the regular one.
-Given the output $\o_T \in \R^{10}$ of the network and the true digit index $\y_T \in \{1, \dots, 10\}$, we seek to minimise the negative log likelihood loss $\L(\o_T, \y_T) = - \log(\o_T^{\y_T})$.
+Given the output $\o_T \in \RR^{10}$ of the network and the true digit index $\y_T \in \{1, \dots, 10\}$, we seek to minimise the negative log likelihood loss $\L(\o_T, \y_T) = - \log(\o_T^{\y_T})$.